DataJuggler/UltimateHelper/README.md

 # News

+1.21.2025: Two new methods to TextHelper:

+    ReplaceTextInFile(string fileName, string textToFind, string replacementText)

+	ReplaceTextInFile(string fileName, List<Replacement> replacements

+A Replacement is just a class with two properties: SearchText and ReplacementValue

 11.12.2024: I updated the project to .NET 9.

 9.2.2024: I fixed a bug with GetTextLines in case the text just has \r, instead of \r\n for new lines.